 How Much Money Can You Deposit Before it is Reported?

-If you deposit more than $10,000 in your bank account, your bank has to report the deposit to the Internal Revenue Service by filing the IRS Form 8300.
+If you deposit more than $10,000 cash in your bank account, your bank has to report the deposit to the government.

 The guidelines for large cash transactions for banks and financial institutions are set by the Bank Secrecy Act, also known as the Currency and Foreign Transactions Reporting Act.
 The goal is to prevent money laundering by criminals using cash deposits to disguise their illegal source of funds.